danmorse314/Expected-Primary-Assists/README.md

 ![yetman alluvial](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/figures/yetman%20alluvial.png)
 *Fig. 5*

 Coaches frequently attempt to make forward lines with good chemistry.
-A breakdown like one in Fig. 4 could aid in that search, as we've already seen that pairing a player whose game is favored by xPA with a player who looks great by xG can lead to a winning combination.
-Based on this data, the play styles of Hayden Fowler and Elias Cohen should mesh very well together.
-Giving them more playing time together should lead to more high-danger shots by Cohen on high-danger passes from Fowler.
+A breakdown like one in Fig. 3 could aid in that search, as we've already seen that pairing a player whose game is favored by xPA with a player who looks great by xG can lead to a winning combination.
+Based on this data, getting Hayden Fowler on a line with Connor Lockhart could be an idea worth exploring.
+Lockhart's xG rate isn't all that impressive, but his xPA rate makes it clear that if he's anywhere near the net he's opting for a shot over a pass.
+Letting him center a line with Fowler, the second-most aggressive passer on the team, should set up Lockhart in more favorable shooting situations.

-In the future, the passing model could use more fine tuning.
-Perhaps adding a new feature like whether or not the pass was sent through traffic would give it a boost.
-As of now, the xPA model can already be helpful in evaluating different player styles.
-With year-over-year testing, it will also benefit player evaluation once we determine which elements are skill-based and which are likely to regress towards the mean.
+##  Conclusions

+Expected primary assists did help us find at least one underappreciated player in Drew Hunter.
+Testing this across an entire junior league has the potential to highlight more of these potential late-round prospects in the NHL draft.
+They can also help classify play styles for any player in the league fairly easily, which could be of use in identifying trade-deadline acquisition targets and in finding new forward line combinations.

 ##  Appendix